What Is a Short Sale, and Should You Buy a Home Through One?

 Sellers typically must craft a hardship letter to their lender that explains their financial situation and their desire for a short sale.
 They also must list any other liens against the property, such as home equity loans or home equity lines of credit (HELOCs).
 Homeowners may also need to supply a list of assets, since having available funds to pay the mortgage will likely make them ineligible for a short sale.

-Sellers must disclose to potential buyers if they’re selling the home via short sale.
-The home must also be priced according to local market conditions.
+Sellers must disclose to potential buyers if they’re selling the home through a short sale.
+The home must also be priced according to local market conditions, and it may need to meet other requirements.

+According to Derek Bauer, a real estate broker at Real Estate One in Michigan, the short sale process varies by state, since each state has its own statutory periods and guidelines for short sales.
 In some states, sellers who go through a short sale are required to make up for the deficiency between the sale amount and the amount owed on the mortgage.
-Other states, like California and Oregon, don’t allow such deficiency judgments.

 Short-sale homes may have an appealing price tag, but there are several drawbacks to consider.